koppa/python-ftr/docs/testing.rst

   useful when you run the tests on your own and manually edit siteconfig files to rapidly test modifications locally before submitting PRs.
 Default: unset, thus siteconfig files are reloaded only when the cache expires (eg. 3 days).

-- ``FTR_TEST_ENABLE_SQLITE_LOGGING``: **this variable is internal, do not touch it at all**.
-The test script manages it alone, and use it to enable the SQL logging everywhere in `ftr`.
-In normal conditions, SQL logging is disabled for obvious performance reasons.